Aximorphic Perspective Projection Model for Immersive Imagery: Aximorphic Primary-ray Map

-If we assume that projective visual space is spherical \cite{McArdle2013VisualSphereEuclid,Fleck1994FisheyeEquations}, one can define perspective picture as an array of rays pointing to the visual sphere surface.
-This is how \emph{the algorithm} described below will output \emph{a projection-map} (aka \emph{perspective-map}).
-Perspective map is an array of three-dimensional rays, which are assigned to each screen-pixel.
-Visual sphere as the image model enables a wider angle of view, beyond 180\degree-limit of planar projection.
-Ray-map can be easily converted to cube-$UV$-map, $ST$-map and other screen distortion formats.
+If we assume that a projective visual space is spherical \cite{McArdle2013VisualSphereEuclid,Fleck1994FisheyeEquations}, one can define perspective picture as an array of rays pointing to the surface of visual sphere.
+This is how the algorithm described below will output a viewing-ray map (aka lens map).
+Lens map is a two-dimensional $\real^3$ vector field representing viewing rays, where each ray is assigned to a screen pixel.
+Visual sphere as the image model enables wider angle of view, beyond the limit for planar projection of 180\textdegree.
+Such vector field can be easily converted to a cube UV map, ST map, or other screen distortion format.

-Here, the procedural algorithm for primary-ray map (aka perspective map) uses two input values from the user: distortion parameter for two power axes and \emph{focal-length} or \emph{angle-of-view} (aka FOV).
-Two distinct power axes define the anamorphic projection type.
-Each axis is expressed by the azimuthal projection factor $k$ \cite{Krause2019PTGuiFisheye_k-factor,Bettonvil2005FisheyeEquations,Fleck1994FisheyeEquations}.
-Both power axes share the same focal-length $f$.
-Evaluation of each power-axis produces spherical angles $\vec\theta_x$ and $\vec\theta_y$, which are then combined to anamorphic azimuthal-projection angle $\theta'$.
-Interpolation of $\theta$ is done through anamorphic weights $\vec\varphi_x$ and $\vec\varphi_y$.
-Weights are derived from spherical angle $\varphi$, of the azimuthal projection.
-To note, calculation of $\varphi$ is omitted here, by using view-coordinates $\vec v$-optimization.
+Here, the procedural algorithm for lens map uses two types of input values from the user; distortion parameter for two principal axes and \emph{focal-length} or \emph{angle-of-view} (aka FoV).
+Two distinct principal axes define the aximorphic projection type.
+Each axis distortion profile is expressed by the azimuthal projection factor $k$ \cite{Krause2019PTGuiFisheye_k-factor,Bettonvil2005FisheyeEquations,Fleck1994FisheyeEquations}.
+Both principal axes share the same focal-length value $f$.
+The evaluation of each principal-axis distortion profile produces spherical angles $\vec\theta_x$ and $\vec\theta_y$.
+These angles are then combined to form the aximorphic azimuthal-projection angle $\theta'$.
+The interpolation of $\vec\theta$ components is achieved through aximorphic weights $\vec\varphi_x$ and $\vec\varphi_y$, which are derived from the spherical angle $\varphi$ of the azimuthal projection. \begin{note} Calculation of $\varphi$ angle is omitted here, as view-coordinate $\vec v$ alone allows for direct calculation of $\vec\varphi$ weights. \end{note}